szar99/Multi_Task_Differential_Robot/README.md

 ## Repository structure
-The ``main`` file contains all three algorithms.
+The ***main.cpp*** file contains all three algorithms.
 The current algorithm is visible, the rest is commented out.

-- ``/docs/cad`` - cad files with division into vehicle frame and gimbala construction for Pixy2.
-Inside there is a division into different extensions, including print-ready files. <br>
+- ``/docs/cad`` - cad files with division into vechicle frame and gimbal construction for Pixy2.
+Inside there is a division into different extensions, including print-ready STL files and STEP files. <br>
 - ``/docs/documentation`` - folder contains all additional markdown files <br>
 - ``/docs/images`` - folder contains all images used in markdown files <br>
-- ``/docs/solutions`` - The folder contains the main files of three different algorithms.
+- ``/docs/solutions`` - The folder contains the main files of separate three different algorithms.

 ## Hardware
 Components and sensors employed in the design: